muratcanbur/talkandblog/README.md

-# talkandblog
+# My Talks And Blog Posts

-Collection of my talks and blog posts.
+This is list of my public speakings and blog posts.

+# Content

+* presentation
+* blog post